syncfusion-content/blazor-docs/blazor/gantt-chart/template-pdf-export.md

 ## Exporting with column template

-The PDF export functionality allows exporting Gantt columns that include images, background color, and custom text to a PDF document using the [PdfQueryCellInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfQueryCellInfo) event.
+The PDF export functionality allows for advanced customization of Gantt columns, including the inclusion of images, background colors, and custom text.
+This can be achieved using the [PdfQueryCellInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfQueryCellInfo) event.
+By handling this event, you can define how specific cells in the Gantt chart is rendered in the exported PDF.

-In the following sample, custom text and different cell background colors are exported to PDF using the `Font` and `FillBackgroundColor` properties in the `PdfQueryCellInfo` event.
+The following sample code demonstrates how to use the `PdfQueryCellInfo` event to export Gantt columns with custom text and different cell background colors,

 ```cshtml
 @using Syncfusion.Blazor.Gantt